These 7 camping spots are close enough to Sydney, so you can make the most of your time outdoors in NSW national parks.

 Kingfisher Pool Campground, Heathcote National Park

 Sometimes you get that email or text or notification that just pushes you over the edge.
 “I need to stop looking at my phone so much,” you say.
 A likely story, we say.
 But if you’re serious about unplugging, Kingfisher Pool campground feels about as far from civilisation as you can get but it’s actually close to Sydney and just a few kms from Waterfall station.
-There are limited facilities here (picnic table and a toilet, phew!), but you’ll need to BYO water, ready-made cuisine and shelter, and be okay with going bush.
+There are limited facilities here, you’ll need to BYO water, ready-made cuisine and shelter, and be okay with going bush.
 The perk: your very own natural ‘pool’, fringed with Gymea lilies, tea trees and waxflowers.

 Bents Basin Campground, Bents Basin State Conservation Area